-- 1. Teachers have the right to: - a.
-The support of students, parents/legal guardians, co-workers, and administrators. - b.
+1. Teachers have the right to:

+a.
+The support of students, parents, co-workers, and administrators.

+- b.
 Work in an educational environment with a minimum of disruptions. - c.
-Expect all students to have materials such as paper, pencil, books, Chromebook, gym clothes, etc., so that they can participate in the activities of the class. - d.
+Expect all students to have materials such as paper, pencil, books, gym clothes, etc., so that they can participate in the activities of the class. - d.
 Expect all assignments, including homework, to be completed and turned in as assigned. - e.
 Safety from physical harm and freedom from verbal abuse. - f.
-Be treated with respect from students and personnel.
+To be treated with respect by students and personnel.